fastai/course20/docs/start_jarviscloud.md

 # JarvisCloud

 ![image](images/jarviscloud/jarvisandfastai.png)
 Jarvis Cloud was built primarily with 2 purposes in mind.
 We want the platform to be simple and affordable for deep learning and AI practitioners.

-In this post, I want to take you through the process of spinning your first instance using Jarvis Cloud in less than 30 seconds.
+By the end of the post, you would be able to create a Jupyter notebook and also ssh into the instance.
+All in less than 30 seconds.

 ## Pricing